OWASP/off/README.md

 # Credits

-The idea for OFF came from a Dallas OWASP Meeting where a participant indicated that the Indianapolis OWASP Chapter had conceived of this idea and many exhortations to advance this as a standard.
+The idea for OFF came from a Dallas OWASP Meeting where a participant indicated that the Indianapolis OWASP Chapter had conceived of this idea and made many exhortations to advance this as a standard.

 # References